-Svako selo svoju feštu ima… is Croatian for every village has its own festival.
-One of the most popular Croatian pop festive songs begins with this sentence.
-Indeed, during summer almost every city or village on the Dalmatian coast will declare “its day” and prepare a feast in every sense of the word, for all the senses.
+Svako selo svoju feštu ima… first line of one of the most popular Croatian old pop songs.
+It means every village has its own fiesta.
+And fiesta or fešta is a very serious event and an important part of summer.
+On a well defined date almost every city or village on the Dalmatian coast will declare “its day” and prepare a feast in every sense of the word, for all the senses.

-As the sun starts coming down, lights are being lit up, food stands are ready to serve their delicacies and the first passersby are reading the menus.
+As the sun starts coming down, lights are lit up, food stands are ready to serve their delicacies and the first passersby are reading the menus.
 The smell of fresh fish and grilled meat is inviting and all of a sudden, the village is packed with people of all age.
-The music starts after sundown.
-People are dancing, eating, or sitting by the sea with a drink in their hands, enjoying the summer breeze by the sea.
+Music starts after sundown and soon enough people are dancing, eating or sitting by the sea with a drink in their hands, enjoying the summer breeze.

 There is something for everyone.
-After the meat, risotto or fresh fish, traditional sweets and candies made on the premises by local women or already prepared and wrapped in a rustling paper are waiting for the one with the sweet tooth.
-My favourites are fritule, a doughnut-like Dalmatian pastry, prepared with a secret ingredient: a touch of rakija.
-The band plays till late night reaching a crescendo after the great fireworks at midnight while the party for the young continues in one of the bars until dawn.
+After the meat, risotto or fresh fish, traditional sweets and candies made on the premises by local women are wrapped in rustling paper are waiting for the ones with a sweet tooth.
+My favourite are fritule, a doughnut-like Dalmatian pastry, prepared with a secret ingredient: a touch of rakija, a traditional strong fruit or herb alcohol.
+The band plays till late night and after the big firework at midnight the party continues in one of the bars on the seaside until dawn.

-The village festivals like these are the best opportunity to try local unpretentious food, prepared with fresh ingredients on the traditional way.
-It’s definitely a treat one can rarely find today.
-If you find yourself somewhere on the coast one summer, check for the date when the fešta is held.
-Ask the locals, they will know best.
+The village festivals like these are the best opportunity to try local unpretentious food, prepared with fresh ingredients in the traditional way by the locals which is a treat one can rarely find today.
+If you visit a small village on the coast one summer, ask the locals for the date of the fešta, they will know best.